 All survivor advocacy services are confidential, free, and available to any UC Davis affiliate, including: undergraduate, graduate and professional students, faculty, academic appointees, and staff.
 Services are available to any survivor, or concerned person of the survivor, regardless of gender, ethnicity, age, sexual orientation, disability, religion, nationality, or citizenship status.
 We recognize that, while sexual violence and harassment can happen to anyone, individuals within marginalized communities tend to be disproportionately affected by violence and abuse.

-Our staff includes a two Victim Advocacy Specialists, an Education and Outreach Specialist, and a Director.
+Our staff includes a a Victim Advocacy Specialist, an Education and Outreach Specialist, an Intake and Office Coordinator, an Assistant Director and a Director.
 CARE is also supported by numerous student volunteers and interns who help provide education to our campus community.
 Together, we provide a wide variety of programs and services designed to reduce trauma, inform the University community about the resources available for addressing sexual violence and harassment, and create social change to eliminate gender-based violence.

 Our mission is to reduce sexual violence and its impact using a multifaceted approach including primary prevention, education and awareness, trauma-informed survivor services, and advocacy for victim rights at the campus, University of California, and state level.
 We work to broaden public awareness about the nature of sexual assault, intimate partner violence, stalking, sexual harassment, and their impact on people of all identities.
 We foster a culture intolerant of sexual violence by promoting healthy sexual communication, safe relationships, and respect.